 Events

-Qatium notifies plugins of events in the app through class methods that can be overriden as required.
+Qatium notifies plugins of events in the app through class methods that can be overridden as required.
 Depending on the data changing inside Qatium’s core, plugins can subscribe to specific events.

 init()